All Two-Loop, Color-Dressed, Six-Point Amplitude Integrands in sYM: Six-Particle Leading Singularities at Two-Loops

 Another aspect of the basis which may prove valuable is that it was fully divided into infrared-finite and divergent subspaces.
-This was achieved by choosing as many contours $\{\Omega_j\}$ as possible in the diagonalization (\ref{prescriptivity_condition}) to encompass regions responsible for infrared divergences.
+This was achieved by choosing as many contours $\{\Omega_J\}$ as possible in the diagonalization (\ref{prescriptivity_condition}) to encompass regions responsible for infrared divergences.
 Moreover, the coefficients of each IR-divergent integral are \emph{manifestly} given by lower-loop expressions; thus, the universal behavior of divergences should be manifested, making it easier to cancel them prior to loop integration.
 Ideally, we are optimistic that the ratio of different helicity amplitudes could be rendered \emph{locally finite} in the sense of \cite{Bourjaily:2021ewt} in this basis, but we must leave such questions to future work (see e.g.~\cite{Becher:2009cu,Catani:1998bh})

-In particular, the MHV amplitude involves 17 and 21 integrals (seed terms for leg-permutation sums) which are manifestly infrared-finite and divergent, respectively; the NMHV amplitude involves 36 finite integrals and 44 divergent integrals.\\[-6pt]
+In particular, the MHV amplitude involves 17 and 21 integrands (seed terms for leg-permutation sums) which are manifestly infrared-finite and divergent, respectively; the NMHV amplitude involves 36 finite integrands and 44 divergent integrands.\\[-6pt]

 One final comment is in order regarding regularization.
-Because the basis of integrands in ref.~\cite{IllustratingBasisBuilding} was defined in strictly four spacetime dimensions and the coefficients $\mathfrak{a}_i$ were computed using four-dimensional contours, our integrands are not ensured to give the correct \emph{regulated} expressions if integrated using dimensional regularization: $\mathcal{O}(\epsilon)$ corrections to coefficients can lead to finite corrections to divergent integrals.
+Because the basis of integrands in ref.~\cite{IllustratingBasisBuilding} was defined in strictly four spacetime dimensions and the coefficients $\mathfrak{a}_J$ were computed using four-dimensional contours, our integrands are not ensured to give the correct \emph{regulated} expressions if integrated using dimensional regularization: $\mathcal{O}(\epsilon)$ corrections to coefficients can lead to finite corrections to divergent integrals.
 Nevertheless, we strongly suspect that all regulator dependence will cancel for any finite observable.